AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 3. Weak planning for model development

-Another challenge can be weak planning for creating the ML model that is deployed for the computer vision system.
-During the planning stage, executives tend to set overly ambitious targets, which are hard to achieve for the data science team.
+Another challenge is weak planning when creating the ML model deployed for the computer vision system.
+During the planning stage, executives tend to set overly ambitious targets, which are hard for the data science team to achieve.

 Due to this, the business model: